FilipAndonov04/Lip-Interpreter/README.md

 ## Expressions and Evaluation

-The language distinguishes between:<br>
+The language distinguishes between:
-Expressions — syntax trees that can be evaluated<br>
+* Expressions - syntax trees that can be evaluated
-Values — results of evaluation (numbers, strings, lists, functions)<br>
+* Values - results of evaluation (numbers, strings, lists, functions)

 Evaluation follows a call-by-expression model:
 * Function arguments are passed as expressions